score-technologies/score-predict/README.md

 ## Key Points:

 1. The validators fetch games kicking off in the next 60 minutes
-2. They use a hash of the epoch and miner_uids to allocate challenges based on the validators stake
-3. Challenges are served to miners
+2. Challenges are served to random groups of miners
-4. Miners have 12 seconds to respond
+3. Miners have 12 seconds to respond
-5. Finished matches from the previous day are fetched from an API, and checked against store submissions
+4. Finished matches from the previous day are fetched from an API, and checked against store submissions
-6. When there is a match, scoring is done, weights are set and submission is removed
+5. When there is a match, scoring is done, weights are set and submission is removed

 ## Quickstart